 Calculate your equity

 Now would also be a good time to estimate your home equity, which is the value of your home minus your mortgage payoff (a number representing the total principal and interest owed on the home).
-As of early 2024, the average U.S. mortgage holder boasts $299,000 in equity, according to ICE Mortgage Technology’s Mortgage Monitor Report.
+As of late 2024, the average U.S. mortgage holder boasts $319,000 in equity, according to ICE Mortgage Technology’s Mortgage Monitor Report.
 Running this calculation may make you even more excited to sell now.

 Estimate your net proceeds